 Cash flow forecasting accuracy was in the 90th percentile.
-June's decrease in contributions was due to lower than expected premiums for the month.
+November's decrease in contributions was due to lower than expected premiums for the month.
+In December, the Long Term Care Group changed its reporting methodologies resulting in a one-month lag in the reporting period.
+December results were not available at the time this report was generated.
 Actual vs. Estimated Non-Investment and Investment Cash Flows

 Cash flow forecasting accuracy was in the 90th percentile.
-June's decrease in contributions was due to lower than expected premiums for the month.
+November's decrease in contributions was due to lower than expected premiums for the month.
+In December, the Long Term Care Group changed its reporting methodologies resulting in a one-month lag in the reporting period.
+December results were not available at the time this report was generated.